Motor Vehicle and Business Equipment Finance

 56.25%

 For example if a depreciating asset had an effective life of 10 years then the minimum residual value set after 4 years would be 45% of the original cost.
-A telephone PABX system is such an asset that is deemed to have an effective life of 10 years.

 One of the problems concerning a finance lease is that many lessors are reluctant to lease long effective life equipment to the lessee.
 This is for 2 reasons.
 Firstly often the equipment does not hold its value and secondly most financiers prefer the borrower to owe little or nothing at the end of the finance term to reduce the financiers risk in the transaction.
 This is why a finance lease for equipment that has a long effective life is often unworkable.